22/11 7:30 PM

 1. FC Kaiserslautern

 One of Germany's oldest clubs, founded in 1900, FCK are also a legendary name of the German game and one of the best supported teams in the country.
 A founding member of the Bundesliga in 1963/64, they carved out a place in German football history having won their second Bundesliga title in 1997/98 as a newly promoted team.
-If you have ever wondered why Otto Rehhagel is a revered coach, there's Greece's UEFA EURO 2004 win, and that unique achievement with FCK that stand out among his other career successes.
+If you have ever wondered why Otto Rehhagel is a revered coach, there's Greece's UEFA Euro 2004 win, and that unique achievement with the Red Devils that stand out among his other career successes.

-They're also heavily associated with an iconic figure in German football, Fritz Walter.
-Walter played his entire career with FCK, and was captain of the Germany side that pulled off the 'Miracle of Berne' to win the 1954 FIFA World Cup against a Hungary team of all talents, starring Ferenc Puskas, that had been overwhelming favourites to lift the trophy.
+That was the iconic Fritz Walter.
+Walter played his entire career with the Red Devils, and was captain of the Germany side that pulled off the 'Miracle of Berne' to win the 1954 FIFA World Cup against a Hungary team of all talents, starring Ferenc Puskas, that had been overwhelming favourites to lift the trophy.

 Kaiserslautern's home ground was named after Walter in 1985, and a memorial to him and the four other FCK players who featured in that 1954 final stands outside the stadium, while in 2005, the DFB established the annual Fritz Walter Medals for the top three U19, U18, U17 and women's players in the country.